webishdev/spring-boot-react-stopnik-demo/README.md

 A simple GET request within a Browser will not allow to access that endpoints, because of missing Bearer token.

-During testing a Bearer token can be aquired with tools like Postman.
+During testing a Bearer token can be acquired with tools like Postman.

 The Spring Boot server can be started with the provided Maven wrapper.